artturimatias/omeka-s-docker-npm/README.md

         make build
         make run

+5. Browse to http://localhost:8080 and you should see a user registration form.

-The default port is 8000 so you can acces omeka-s in: http://localhost:8000.You can change that in Makefile.
+The default port is 8080 but you can change that in Makefile.